 Businesses confronting the possibility of insolvency face a unique mix of legal, business, financial, and human relations challenges.
 Robinson+Cole has worked extensively on these issues for regional, national, and international clients, including banks and other financial institutions, individual lenders, syndicated lending groups, institutional investors, vendors, landlords, and other categories of creditors.
-Our clients include hedge and private equity funds, acquirers of assets from financially distressed companies, real estate and equipment lessors, special servicers, equity holders, franchisees, and other parties in need of specialized debtor-creditor relations counsel.
+Our clients include hedge and private equity funds, acquirers of assets from financially distressed companies, real estate and equipment lessors, special servicers, equity holders, franchisees, and other parties in need of specialized advice regarding the debtor-creditor relationship.

 Our insolvency and creditors rights practice includes lead lender, secured creditor, and major vendor representation; insolvency acquisition advice and representation; defense against bankruptcy preference, fraudulent transfer, subordination, and other avoidance claims; foreclosures; the development and negotiation of out-of-court and Chapter 11 workouts, restructure, and reorganization plans; lender liability litigation; and representation on matters arising out of loan participations, intercreditor agreements, lender conduct, executory contracts, license and franchise agreements, distributorship agreements, and commitment letters.

-Members of our group work with lawyers in our other firm practice groups to assure the high quality advice needed in complex insolvency-related matters.
+We also work with lawyers in our other firm practice groups to assure the high quality advice needed in complex insolvency-related matters.
 We draw on Robinson+Cole's vast experience in financial services, finance, mergers and acquisitions, private equity, hedge funds, litigation, finance and real estate, financial regulation, and tax law.
 Applying our collective skills and backgrounds enables us to provide seamless cross-disciplinary representation in any bankruptcy, restructuring or reorganization situation, whether in or out of court.
 Additionally, our lawyers have extensive working relationships with crisis managers, financial advisors, and other insolvency professionals to enhance our clients' primary objective of maximizing value in the most efficient manner possible.